Electrizing/home/README.md

 ## Payment
 I only accept Robux.

-Please be reasonable with the prices, for example, I can't make you a whole game for 1k.
+Please be reasonable with the prices, for example, I can't make you a whole game for 1,000 Robux.

 I prefer for you to offer prices, I'll give you a heads-up if it's too low.